jhuckaby/pixl-server-web/README.md

 ## http_enable_brotli

 Set this to `true` to enable [Brotli](https://en.wikipedia.org/wiki/Brotli) compression support.
 The default is `false` (disabled).
-When enabled, and the client advertises support via the `Accept-Encoding` request header, and [http_gzip_text](#http_gzip_text) is enabled, and the response `Content-Type` matches the [http_regex_text](#http_regex_text) pattern, Brotli will be used.
+When enabled, and the client advertises support via the `Accept-Encoding` request header, and [http_compress_text](#http_compress_text) is enabled, and the response `Content-Type` matches the [http_regex_text](#http_regex_text) pattern, Brotli will be used.

-Brotli is a newer compression format written by Google.
-It was added to Node.js in v10.16.0.
+Brotli is a newer compression format written by Google, which was added to Node.js in v10.16.0.
 With careful tuning (see below) you can produce equivalent payload sizes to Gzip but considerably faster (i.e. less CPU), or even up to ~20% smaller sizes than Gzip but much slower (i.e. more CPU).

 ## http_brotli_opts